KxSystems/docs/docs/wp/data-recovery.md

 ```

-Only two of these three actions were sent to the TP so only these two messages were recorded in the tplog:
+Only two of these three actions were sent to the TP so only these two messages were recorded in the TP log:

 ```q
 q)get`:TP_2014.05.04